openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

   - last=2021-02-18
 ```

 Or simply by visiting the URL `$OPENFAAS_URL/function/covid-forecast?region=canada-combined&window=4&last=2021-02-18`.
-The output should be something like this (depending on the day you make the request):
+The output should be something like this:

 ```bash
 {